More and more health systems are making the move to Epic, and as the new year begins, we expect this trend to accelerate.

 Data Migration Roadblocks

-Changes Finally, legacy applications will continue to require changes due to regulatory mandates during the new EMR implementation, requiring additional time from the already overloaded internal IT team.
+Changes Finally, legacy applications will continue to require changes due to regulatory mandates during the new EHR implementation, requiring additional time from the already overloaded internal IT team.

 How We Can Help